wpovell/noop/README.md

 `noop` can be built from source with `cargo build`.

-Currently it relies on a personal fork of the `nix` crate to implement some missing features of `ptrace`.
-I have an [open PR](https://github.com/nix-rust/nix/pull/1010) so it hopefully will be included upstream in the next release.

-I highly doubt `noop` works on anything other than Linux.
+`noop` won't work on anything other than Linux.

 ## Alternatives